 Merit Supervisory Exempt and Confidential Staff in Relation to Other University Staff

 The other group exempted from the 1974 PERA are supervisory employees.
 Merit system supervisory exempt staff have been defined by their job classification as supervisory under the PERA and are exempt from collective bargaining because their responsibilities typically require them to exercise supervisory responsibilities over other Merit staff.
 This determination is not made by individual positions and assignments, but rather, on the basis of the classification and the typical duties or responsibilities of that classification.
-A listing of the Merit Supervisory job classifications is attached.
-The supervisory Merit staff are governed exclusively by the Merit system rules.
+Supervisory Merit staff are governed exclusively by the Merit system rules.
 Supervisory Merit staff accrue vacation and sick leave in the same fashion as other Merit system staff.
-The University has extended the eligibility for the Flexible Benefits Program to Supervisory Exempt staff.
+The university has extended the eligibility for the Flexible Benefits Program to supervisory exempt staff.

 Professional and Scientific

 Regent Professional and Scientific employees are defined apart from the Regents Merit system based upon the professional, scientific, or administrative nature of their work.
-They have separate employee benefit programs and are not covered by Merit System rules.
+They have separate employee benefit programs and are not covered by Merit system rules.
 Each Regent institution maintains its own set of policies and practices in regard to their professional staff, subject to the approval of the Board of Regents.
-Such is reflected in the University of Iowa policy defining the relationship of Professional and Scientific staff with the University, 3.1 in the current University Operations Manual.
-This is the policy that defines the various types of professional appointments, including temporary, term, probationary, and career status, and at-will designations.
+Such is reflected in the University of Iowa policy defining the relationship of Professional and Scientific staff with the university.
+This policy defines various types of professional appointments, including temporary, term, probationary, and career status, and at-will designations.

 Issues that Regents Merit Rules Address

-Below is a topical index of the merit system rules.
+Below is a topical index of the Merit Rules: